petershin/liferay-learn/docs/commerce/latest/en/product-management/developer-guide/product-api-basics.md

 # Product API Basics

-You can manage Products from the Applications menu, but you can also use Liferay’s REST APIs.
+You can manage products from the Applications menu, but you can also use Liferay’s REST APIs.
 Call these services to create and manage products.

 ## Adding a Product

 ```{include} /_snippets/run-liferay-dxp.md
 ```

-Then, follow these steps:
+Then follow these steps:

 1. Download and unzip [Product API Basics](./liferay-z8v2.zip).